escuccim/mammography-models/ReadMe.md

 <img src="model_s1.0.0.29.png" alt="Model 1.0.0.29" align="right" style="max-width: 50%;">

+The other custom model which performed well was 0.0.2.02.
+When looking at ROIs, we noticed that the range in sizes was quite large.
+In order to attempt to detect very small, early stage abnormalities in addition to the larger ones we designed this model with two branches.
+Each branch consists of three sets of 3x3 convolutional layers.
+Each set in Branch 1 has three 3x3 layers while in Branch 2 each set has two layers with the last set containing only one 3x3 convolutional layer.
+The branches are then concatenated and fed into the last two sets of convolutional layers.
+Residual connections are used in Branch 1.
+While this model scored accuracy of .9755 the recall of .8920 was unimpressive, and the validation accuracy tended to be slightly more unstable than in the simpler models.

 A slightly modified version of VGG-16 was also trained as a benchmark.
 A full version of VGG-16 required more memory than we had available, so we made the following alterations to the architecture:

 1. The architecture was altered to accept 299x299 images as input